About Access to Information

-The positive obligation of public bodies to provide, to publish and to disseminate information about their main activities, budgets and policies so that the public can know what they are doing, can participate in public matters and can control how public authorities are behaving.
+The positive obligation of public bodies to provide, to publish, and to disseminate information about their main activities, budgets, policies and plans. so that the public can know what they are doing, can participate in public matters and can control how public authorities are behaving.

 The right of all persons to ask public officials for information about what they are doing and any documents they hold and the right to receive an answer.
 The majority of information held by public bodies should be available, but there are some cases where the information is withheld in order to protect privacy, national security or commercial interests.

 Can I get access to all information held by public bodies?